secretlyagoblin/Graveyard-World/docs/Culture/Gods/mesphyr.md

 ---
-slug: mesphyr---chameleon-(god)-of-disguise-and-deceit
+slug: mesphyr
-title: "Mesphyr - Chameleon (God) of Disguise and Deceit"
+title: "Mesphyr"
 authors: [welch]
 tags: []
 ---

+ Chameleon (God) of Disguise and Deceit

 An ascended deity, Mesphyr takes the physical form of a chameleon.
 Before ascending, Mesphys was an elvish druid attuned to [The Nameless Forest](/wikis/the-nameless-forest).